Santorini and Overtourism

 A Balanced Perspective

-Criticism of “over-tourism” often ignores Santorini’s struggles and its significant contributions to Greece’s economy.
+Criticism of "overtourism" often ignores Santorini's struggles and its significant contributions to Greece's economy.
 The island faces real issues, but these stem from a lack of proper investment and governance, not from the visitors it attracts.

 With better infrastructure, sustainable planning, and respect for its cultural heritage, Santorini can continue to thrive.
-For travelers, the key is to explore responsibly, support local businesses, and embrace the island’s unique charm.
+For travellers, the key is to explore responsibly, support local businesses, and embrace the island's unique charm.
 By doing so, visitors can experience the magic of Santorini while helping to preserve it for future generations.